Check your email the morning of Weds., April 21, to schedule an appointment for Friday's on-campus vaccine clinic.

 Employers are encouraged to hire students with Federal Work Study awards.
 However non-FWS students are not restricted from working.
 The Student Employment Coordinator's first priority is to work with FWS students and then non-FWS students.

 No, you do not have to work if you have a Federal Work Study Award.
 The award is an eligibility, but you do not have to take advantage of it if you do not wish to work.
 The Federal Government and the college provide money to pay the wages of students with need.

 No, your pay is direct deposited to the bank account you specify on a monthly basis.
 It is not a direct credit to your student account.
 Most students use their earnings for spending money or personal expenses.

-Student workers assist faculty, staff and administrators in a variety of ways.
-Many offices utilize student workers for clerical support and tasks such as filing, copying, answering phones and distributing mail.
+Student employees assist faculty, staff, and administrators in a variety of ways.
+Many offices utilize student employees for clerical support and tasks such as filing, copying, answering phones, and distributing mail.
 Students may work as LVC representatives in positions such as Valley Ambassadors (tour guides).
-The athletic department hires students as lifeguards, team managers and event staff.
+The athletic department hires students as lifeguards, team managers, and event staff.
 Jobs are available in everything from food service to community service and a complete list of jobs is available in Handshake.